HR Governance: Definition & Importance

 Introduction

-Navigating the intricate landscape of human resources within an organisation requires a robust framework to ensure fairness, compliance, and strategic alignment.
+Navigating an organisation's intricate human resources landscape requires a robust framework to ensure fairness, compliance, and strategic alignment.
 This is where HR Governance steps into the spotlight, serving as the compass that directs the course of an organisation's human capital management.
-In this comprehensive guide, we'll delve into the essence of HR Governance, exploring its components, the pillars that uphold it, and the crucial role it plays in shaping the destiny of a company.
+In this comprehensive guide, we'll delve into the essence of HR Governance, exploring its components, the pillars that uphold it, and the crucial role it plays in shaping a company's destiny.

 What Is HR Governance?